Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Let me be clear: the blame for these incidents lies entirely with the perpetrator.
 Women should never have to worry about their safety, regardless of whether they’ve been drinking or not.
 But unfortunately, this is one of those harsh realities we face as women all over the world!

-To best protect yourself be sure to drink responsibly, stick to places you feel secure in and if you can, go out as part of a group with people you are comfortable with.
+To best protect yourself, be sure to drink responsibly, stick to places where you feel secure, and if possible, go out as part of a group with people you are comfortable with.

 Healthcare in Sri Lanka

-As a tourist in Sri Lanka, I would recommend going to a private hospital where possible should you need medical attention.
+As a tourist in Sri Lanka, I would recommend visiting a private hospital whenever possible, should you need medical attention.
 I would really recommend using a company called “Health Aid”.
-They have clinics dotted along the south coast, as well as Arugam Bay and I can personally recommend them.
+They have clinics dotted along the south coast, as well as Arugam Bay, and I can personally recommend them.

 Just make sure that you have travel insurance to cover the cost of any expenses.
 I had SafetyWing travel insurance during my most recent trip to Sri Lanka, and I had to claim on it not once but 3 times (I was in Sri Lanka for two months).
 The claims process was super straightforward, and I got paid out almost immediately.